spacecolonyone/MarsCityState/README.md

 ## Modules

 Within the cave of the cover, the city will be built on top of a layer of connected modules.
 The modules will be lain on the ground arranged in a layout that completely covers the surface around the columns of the cover.
 These modules will be the flooring of all areas in the city - private, social and industrial.
-The modules will be standardized and therefore they will be possible to be repurposed, reused and replaced as needed.
+The modules will be standardized and therefore they will be possible to be reused, repurposed or replaced as needed.

 The modules and their accompanying maintenance drones will be produced on Earth and need to be transported to Mars.
 We assumed a weight of 1500 kg for a set of one module and one drone in the calculations presented in the previous sections.